sensu/sensu-docs/content/sensu-go/6.9/operations/manage-secrets/_index.md

 ## Secrets providers

 The [Sensu Go commercial distribution][2] includes a secrets provider, `Env`, that exposes secrets from environment variables on your Sensu backend nodes.
-You can also use the secrets providers `CyberArkProvider` or `VaultProvider` to authenticate via the HashiCorp Vault integration.
+You can also use the `CyberArkProvider` type to authenticate via CyberArk Conjur or `VaultProvider` to authenticate via HashiCorp Vault.

-The [secrets providers reference][4] includes the resource specification, instructions for retrieving your secrets providers configuration via the Sensu API, and examples.
+Read the [secrets providers reference][4] for Sensu resource specifications, instructions for retrieving your secrets providers configuration via the Sensu API, and examples.

 [1]: secrets-management/